 - 1 tsp lemon juice

-Serve the swordfish with romesco sauce or an aioli of your choice.
+- Serve with romesco sauce or an aioli of your choice.

 - Wooden skewers: If you use wooden skewers they need to be soaked for at least 30 minutes and can be soaked for up to several hours.

-- Swordfish: For even cooking, cut the swordfish into equally sized pieces.
+- Swordfish: For even cooking, cut the fish into equal sized pieces.

-- Aioli: If you want to use an aioli instead of the romesco sauce, I have two which would pair well with the swordfish: a Paprika Aioli in the recipe for Pinchos Morunos and a simple Garlic Aioli in the recipe for Spanish Tortilla.
+- Aioli: If you want to use an aioli instead of the romesco sauce, I have two which would pair well: a Paprika Aioli in the recipe for Pinchos Morunos and a simple Garlic Aioli in the recipe for Spanish Tortillas.